Produce MA-plot of omics data, where jammaplot() uses base R graphics,

 deviation from zero across all points, using points whose mean

-value is equal or greater than outlierRowMin
+value is equal or greater than outlierRowMin.
+The overall MAD

 is defined by the median MAD from the MA-plot panels.
 The MAD